ValueGround: Evaluating Culture-Conditioned Visual Value Grounding in MLLMs: Additional Experiment

 \subsection{Instance-level Cross-modal Reversal}

 \paragraph{Evaluation Setup.} We further quantify how often a model changes its country-conditioned decision when moving from the \textbf{text-only} setting to the \textbf{main task}.
-For each country-question instance $(c,q)$ that is scorable in both settings, let $\hat{y}^{\text{text}}_{c,q}\in\{o_A,o_B\}$ denote the canonical prediction in the text-only setting and $\hat{y}^{\text{main}}_{c,q}\in\{o_A,o_B\}$ the canonical prediction in the main task, after undoing any option-order or image-order randomization.
+In the final evaluation, we compute this quantity over source-specific country-question instances.
+Let $s$ denote the image source, and consider each instance $(c,q,s)$ that is scorable in both settings.
+We denote the canonical prediction in the text-only setting as $\hat{y}^{\text{text}}_{c,q}\in\{o_A,o_B\}$, and the canonical prediction in the main task as $\hat{y}^{\text{main}}_{c,q,s}\in\{o_A,o_B\}$, after undoing any option-order or image-order randomization.
 We define a \emph{cross-modal reversal} as

 Let $y_{c,q}\in\{o_A,o_B\}$ denote the gold country-level label.
 We distinguish two directional cases:

 Because the decision space is binary, every reversal belongs to exactly one of these two categories.